vincbe/test-minikube/README.md

 We define a secret that we'll be consumed by Jenkins as and environment variable for the container.

-To create the secret, we can set the value in a file (here <i>options</option>) and use kubectl.
+To create the secret with kubectl, we can create a file for each keys we need, the value will be set with the content of the file (be careful, if your last line is finished with a "\n", you can use echo -n to create the file).
 ```
-kubectl create secret generic jenkins --from-file=./options
+kubectl create secret generic jenkins --from-file=./secrets
 ```

 #### Creation of the deployment and services from my yaml files directory